WHAT ARE EYE FLOATERS

 The hue of someone’s floaters, like their shapes, might vary.
 Floaters in the eyes might be transparent, darkish, or black.

 While some floaters are longer and more wormlike, others can appear in your vision as nothing more than black specks or dots.

 Floaters, regardless of color, are most noticeable while looking at a single-colored object in bright light.
 Examples are a clear afternoon sky or a light-colored wall.

 - Observing “stars” in your field of vision

 It’s not uncommon for people to see “stars” or small bursts of light in their vision.
 Although these flashes (photopsia) are not tangible, like floaters, they may be connected.

 When minute collagen (protein) fibers in the vitreous clump together, they form “floating” strands in our vision.
 The traction (pushing) on the retina generates the sensation of a flash of light when the thicker section of the vitreous connected to the retina starts pulling away from it.

 A retinal rupture or detachment can also cause flashes of light.
 If you see sudden light flashes, see an eye doctor right once.

-Make an appointment for a complete eye exam if you see new floaters or increase existing floaters.
+Make an appointment for a complete eye exam if you see new or increased existing floaters.

-Floaters are generally harmless, but they can state a dangerous ailment that requires immediate attention in some cases.
+Floaters are generally harmless, but they can state a dangerous ailment that sometimes requires immediate attention.